Let’s meet in person!

 Most countries have rigorous regulatory and approval processes for IoT in healthcare before devices enter the market and can be used by hospitals and patients.

 In the EU, the Medical Device Regulation (MDR) and In Vitro Diagnostic Regulation (IVDR) requirements mandate consideration of IoT medical device cybersecurity.
 Every medical equipment manufacturer seeking to market products in Europe must meet those requirements to ensure their devices are safe, function as expected, and are protected from security threats.
-The Medical Device Coordination Group (MDCG) regulatory body publishes detailed guidance documents to direct manufacturers on how to meet all the requirements of MDR and IVDR, specifically regarding cybersecurity measures.
+The Medical Device Coordination Group (MDCG) releases thorough guidance documents to assist manufacturers in complying with all MDR and IVDR requirements, especially regarding cybersecurity measures.

 IoT in Healthcare: Future Trends

-The impact of IoT in healthcare is already huge and is expected to grow even more in the coming years.
-As connected devices become more sophisticated and widely adopted, the future of IoT in healthcare is bright and will bring even more transformative changes to the sector.
-Let’s take a glimpse at what trends we can expect to see in the near future.
+As connected devices evolve and see broader use, the future of IoT in healthcare appears very promising and will result in even more transformative changes.
+Let’s take a glimpse at impact of IoT in healthcare and trends we can expect to see in the near future.

-With more data being generated by IoT devices, hospitals will realize the growing need to analyze this information as soon as possible so that decisions can be made based on the most relevant information.
+With the exponential growth of data collected by IoT devices, healthcare organizations are increasingly recognizing the need for advanced data analytics to derive actionable insights.
 That’s why we will see an increased demand for real-time analytics platforms that can help healthcare organizations turn large volumes of patient data into actionable insights.
-Big data analysis and machine learning algorithms are widely applied to empower better medical decisions.

 AI-Integrated IoT Healthcare Systems